DaveVoorhis/Wrapd/docs/index.md

 It is recommended to organise your Wrapd project into (at least) three main subprojects:

 1. A *schema* subproject to create/update the SQL schema.
 (If schema migration is managed elsewhere, you can skip this subproject.)
-2. A *queries* subproject to convert SQL query definitions into Java methods, organised as one or more database abstraction layers.
+2. A *queries* subproject to convert SQL query definitions into Java methods in the *application* subproject.
+Larger projects may wish to generate the Java methods in their own subproject, which the application(s) will reference as a dependency.
 3. An *application* subproject to host the application.

 You may want a fourth *database* subproject to manage database connectivity, as it will be shared by the three main subprojects above.